Anterior cruciate ligament

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chances of infection such as: Washing your hands often and reminding visitors and healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incisions

 When you return home, take these steps: Use crutches or knee brace for as long as the doctor recommends.Work with a physical therapist.

 Be sure to follow your doctor’s

-After arriving home, contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteSwelling, pain, or heat in your calvesPain cannot be controlled with medications givenNausea or vomitingCough, shortness of breath, or chest painNumbness in the knee areaNew or worsening symptoms
+After arriving home, contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteSwelling, pain, or heat in your calvesPain cannot be controlled with the medications you were givenNausea or vomitingCough, shortness of breath, or chest painNumbness in the knee areaNew or worsening symptoms

 If you think you have an emergency, call for emergency medical services right away.

 ACL Injury: Does It Require Surgery?
 American Academy of Orthopaedic Surgeons website.
 Available at:

 http://orthoinfo.aaos.org/topic.cfm?topic=A00297.
 Updated September 2009.
 Accessed February 11, 2016.